 Simple Pulled Pork With Potato Wedges

-- 1 tbps dried herbs, either thyme or oregano
+- 1 tablespoon dried herbs, either thyme or oregano

-- 1 tsp each of salt and freshly ground black pepper
+- 1 teaspoon each of salt and freshly ground black pepper

 - 2 large sweet potatoes, cut into wedges

-Cook for 30 minutes so that it browns beautifully.
-Then reduce the oven to 150°C (fan 130°C), Gas Mark 2.
-Pour 300ml (1/2 pint) hot water into the foil, then wrap the foil over the top.
+Cook for 30 minutes until brown.
+Reduce the oven to 150°C, 130°C Fan, Gas Mark 2.
+Pour 300ml hot water into the foil and wrap the foil over the top.
 Cook slow and low for at least 5 hours until tender.

-Around 15 minutes before the end of the cooking time, put the sweet potato wedges into a roasting tin and add 1tbsp olive oil.
+Around 15 minutes before the end of the cooking time, put the sweet potato wedges into a roasting tin and add 1 tablespoon olive oil.
 Season well and toss.
-Put in the oven on the shelf below the pork.
+Transfer to the oven on the shelf below the pork.

-Increase the oven to 220°C (fan 200°C), Gas Mark 7.
-Uncover the pork then put it back in the oven to crisp for 10 minutes.
+Increase the oven temperature to 220°C, 200°C Fan, Gas Mark 7.
+Uncover the pork and return to the oven to crisp for 10 minutes.
 Remove from the oven, cover with foil and rest for 30 minutes.
 The joint will be a delicious deep brown colour.

-For the sweet potatoes, roast at the higher temperature for 10 minutes, then once you’ve taken the pork out to rest, reduce the heat to 150°C (fan 130°C), Gas Mark 2 and continue to cook for a further 20-30 minutes until tender.
+For the sweet potatoes, roast at the same temperature, then once you’ve taken the pork out to rest, reduce the heat to 150°C, 130°C Fan, Gas Mark 2 and continue to cook for a further 20-30 minutes until tender.

-Leaving the pork in its cooking juices use two forks to shred the pork into chunky pieces.
+Remove the pork from the and use two forks to shred the pork into chunky pieces.
 Serve with the potato wedges and simple green salad.